 If the loan was NOT repaid in full when you ceased relevant employment your capital loss will be:

-Tax Market Value of the shares on the earlier of the date the loan was repaid in full or immediately prior to when the Trustee disposes of the shares on your behalf.
+- Tax Market Value of the shares on the earlier of the date the loan was repaid in full or immediately prior to when the Trustee disposes of the shares on your behalf. - less proceeds of sale.